derekpowell/int-theory-vacc/README.md

-# Modeling intuitive theories surrounding vaccination decisions
+# Modeling and leveraging intuitive theories to improve vaccine attitudes

 Authors: Derek Powell, Kara Weisman, & Ellen Markman

 Repository related to psychological studies exploring methods for capturing intuitive theories as Bayesian networks using structure learning techniques.

-Manuscript in preparation, title may change.
-Nothing here is final. please contact if you have any questions about this project or code.
+Manuscript under review.
+Code and text may change in light of reviewer comments.
+Please contact if you have any questions about this project or code.
 For related work, see our [CogSci paper](https://mindmodeling.org/cogsci2018/papers/0183/0183.pdf) and [this repo](https://github.com/derekpowell/vaccbeliefs-cogsci2018).

-## _Related abstract_
+## Abstract

-> How can we leverage the cognitive science of lay theories to inform interventions aimed at correcting misconceptions and changing behaviors?
-Focusing on the problem of vaccine skepticism, we identified a set of 14 beliefs we hypothesized would be relevant to vaccination decisions.
-We developed reliable scales to measure these beliefs across a large sample of participants (n = 1130) and employed state-of-the-art graphical structure learning algorithms to uncover the relationships among these beliefs.
-This resulted in a graphical model describing the system of beliefs relevant to childhood vaccinations, with beliefs represented as nodes and their interconnections as directed edges.
-This model sheds light on how these beliefs relate to one another and can be used to predict how interventions aimed at specific beliefs will play out across the larger system.
-Moving forward, we hope this modeling approach will help guide the development of effective, theory-based interventions promoting childhood vaccination.
+> Much of the richness of human thought is supported by people’s intuitive theories---explanatory mental frameworks that capture the perceived causal and relational structure of the world.
+But serious consequences can arise when these theories are mistaken.
+In this paper, we take up an important example of the consequences of faulty intuitive theories: when misconceptions about vaccine safety discourage vaccination.
+We argue that addressing misconceptions like these requires awareness of the broader conceptual context in which they are embedded.
+We present a cognitive model of the intuitive theory surrounding vaccination decisions, which we developed by identifying a set of relevant beliefs, surveying a large sample of U.S. adults, and applying Bayesian network structure learning algorithms to their responses (Study 1).
+We then apply this model to understand belief revision within this larger conceptual system.
+Our model helped to explain belief revision following an established educational intervention (Study 2), provided insight that supported our formulation of a novel educational intervention that successfully increased vaccination intentions (Studies 3a, 3b), and also helped to explain how people’s beliefs changed following real-world events (Study 4).
+Taken together, this work illustrates the promise of understanding belief revision in terms of intuitive theories and of discovering and formalizing intuitive theories via computational models.
+Moreover, it lays the foundation for theory-based educational interventions that could encourage people to vaccinate their children and themselves against dangerous diseases like measles and COVID-19.

 ## Repository Overview